 Step 3: Create an LLC operating agreement

 An LLC operating agreement is a legal document that lays out how your LLC will, well, operate.
-In it, you can detail how responsibilities will be divvied up, plus any financial matters, governance issues, inheritance, basic information, contact information, type of business, and any other specifics you want to detail.
+In it, you can detail how responsibilities will be divvied up, management structure, financial matters, governance issues, inheritance, basic information, contact information, type of business, and any other specifics you want to detail.
 This is also where you’ll list any additional members of the LLC, assuming you aren’t the only one.

 Some states will require LLC owners to submit an operating agreement, while others won’t.
 Either way, it’s a good idea to have one.
 Without one you could find yourself dealing with infighting or disagreements as the company grows, and questions or concerns over business structure arise.

-Even a single-member LLC should create an operating agreement, in case you decide to grow your operating staff or in case of the event of your untimely passing.
+Even a single-member LLC should create an operating agreement, in case you decide to grow your operating staff or in case of your untimely passing.

-Step 4: Submit your LLC paperwork to the state
+Step 4: Submit your articles of organization to the state

 This step is a big one, so grab your favorite snack and put on your reading glasses.
-It’s time to file the articles of organization.
+It’s time to fill in and file the articles of organization.
 What are the articles of organization?
 Let’s find out.

 Articles of organization